 Whatever your role in construction projects, reliable documentation will be crucial to the success of your endeavor.
-This documentation can take many forms, including building permits, contracts, purchase requisitions, work schedules, and many different types of drawings.
+This documentation can take many forms, including building permits, contracts, purchase requisitions, work schedules, and drawings.
 These drawings can exist in various forms, from hastily drawn sketches and hand-drawn blueprints to full-blown three-dimensional computer-aided design (CAD) models.

-Whether you’re working on a solo project or you’re a member of a project team, you already understand that you’ll be compiling, handling, and storing technical drawings.
+Whether you’re working on a solo project or a project team member, you already understand that you’ll be compiling, handling, and storing technical drawings.
 What you may not know, however, is that there is often a need to convert these drawings from one form to another.
 It is sometimes necessary to convert hand drawings into digital images or to convert records from one file format to another.

 This process is called CAD conversion (or CAD migration).
-Different CAD software packages create and save files in different, proprietary formats.
+Different CAD software packages create and save files in other proprietary formats.
 If your supplier requires information in one format, but your file is in a different format, it may not be possible for the supplier to read your file.
-A conversion services firm can, however, quickly and accurately convert your file into whatever format your supplier needs.
+A firm offering conversion services can quickly and accurately convert your file into whatever format your supplier needs.

-There is a similar type of data conversion, however, called Revit conversion.
-And Cad Crowd has experts with years of experience handling Revit conversion services for residential, commercial, and industrial projects of all sizes.
+There is a similar type of data conversion called Revit conversion, and Cad Crowd has experts with years of experience handling Revit conversion services for residential, commercial, and industrial projects of all sizes.

 Revit is Building Information Modeling (BIM) software.
-It is a product of Autodesk, Inc., an American company with headquarters in California that has been producing software for about 35 years.
-You may know about the company through one of their other products, AutoCAD, which coincidentally has about a 35% share of the CAD software market.
+It is a product of Autodesk, Inc., an American company with headquarters in California, producing software for about 35 years.
+You may know about the company through one of its other products, AutoCAD, which coincidentally has about a 35% share of the CAD software market.

 BIM stands for Building Information Modeling.
-It is a comprehensive approach to managing all of the data generated during a construction project, including 3D CAD models, budget and cost analyses, scheduling plans, and other information about the project (collectively referred to as metadata).
-The word Building in Building Information Modeling doesn’t mean that this software is limited in use to the construction of actual buildings.
-As the methodology has evolved, BIM is now used for development ventures of all types, including infrastructure construction like bridges, roads, utilities, and water projects.
+It is a comprehensive approach to managing all the data generated during a construction project, including 3D CAD models, budget and cost analyses, scheduling plans, and other information about the project (collectively referred to as metadata).
+Building in Building Information Modeling doesn’t mean that this software is limited to building construction.
+As the methodology has evolved, BIM has been used for development ventures of all types, including infrastructure construction like bridges, roads, utilities, and water projects.

-Think of Building Information Modeling as a process for handling both the documentation and the design aspects of construction projects.
-It is a set of best practices that utilizes all the available information so that the timeline of the project can be executed effectively throughout the entire project lifecycle.
+Think of Building Information Modeling as a process for handling documentation and design aspects of construction projects.
+It is a set of best practices that utilizes all the available information to execute the project's timeline effectively throughout the entire project lifecycle.

-In addition to its usage during new construction, BIM is also being employed in the areas of historic preservation, restoration planning, redevelopment of historical sites, and expansion projects.
+In addition to its usage during new construction, BIM is employed in historic preservation, restoration planning, redevelopment of historical sites, and expansion projects.

-As mentioned earlier, each type of CAD software saves data in its own proprietary format.
-Enterprises choose to work with proprietary files because each software package can store certain types of information that other systems can’t.
-(CAD drawings contain drawings, of course, but other data like dimensions, part names and numbers, vendor information, etc.)
+As mentioned earlier, each CAD software saves data in its proprietary format.
+Enterprises choose to work with proprietary files because each software package can store certain information that other systems can’t.
+(CAD drawings contain drawings, of course, but other data like dimensions, part names, numbers, vendor information, etc.)

 When CAD drawings are saved using the software’s proprietary format, that specialized data is saved as part of the file.
-Now, it just so happens that all CAD software can save files to generic (aka neutral) formats that are easily shared between different software platforms.
+All CAD software can save files to generic (neutral) formats easily shared between different software platforms.
 However, when saved to a neutral format, images will be successfully saved, but the specialized data will often be lost.
 This means companies are often locked into using different proprietary file formats.
 And that means their files will need to be converted before users of other systems can read them.

 This CAD-to-CAD conversion process can be complicated and time-consuming.
 It differs from Revit conversion because of the amount and complexity of additional data that must be dealt with in a Revit conversion.
 Think of the Revit conversion process as CAD-to-BIM conversion.
 Revit conversion service companies have to ensure that: